-People look for rules and governing policies to guide their behavior and approach to problem-solving rather than finding the appropriate method to solve the problem at hand.
+People look for rules and governing policies to guide their behaviour and approach to problem-solving rather than finding the appropriate method to solve the problem at hand.

-Original thought is missing in action in favor of dutifully following the rules and practices of the organization.
+Original thought is missing in action in favour of dutifully following the rules and practices of the organization.

 Individuals who operate mechanically have difficulty creating a new approach to a challenge or problem if the accepted method doesn’t work.

 A “Plan B” mentality escapes the predictable one; inefficiency and frustration are produced by continually attempting to reapply the same approach in hopes of achieving a different result.

 Predictable behaviour misses the need to recover when Plan A doesn’t work out.